-- The Exchange Line call type may be either multiple ring, direct, or camp-on. - The system does not send the offhook signal under the following conditions: - During a conference call - During an OHVA or Busy override - Data Privacy is enabled - the receiving telephone is a 3rd party voice mail.
+- The trunk call type may be either multiple ring, direct, or camp-on. - The system does not send the offhook signal under the following conditions: - During a conference call - During an OHVA or Busy override - Data Privacy is enabled - The receiving telephone is a 3rd party voice mail.